fcelda/nsec5-draft/nsec5.md

 * The public key format to be used in the NSEC5KEY RR is defined in Section 4 of {{RFC6605}} and thus is the same as the format used to store ECDSA public keys in DNSKEY RRs.
+  \[NOTE: This specification does not compress the elliptic curve point used for the public key!
+  But we do compress curve points in every other place we use them with the P256 ECVRF.
+We could save 31 octets in the NSEC5KEY record by encoding the public key with point compression!\]

 This document defines the EC-ED25519-SHA256 NSEC5 algorithm as follows: